For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 But, ultimately, if you can sell yourself and your expertise, and provide a good service on a freelance basis, you should be able to generate more customers through recommendations and word of mouth.

-Although it's not legally required, it's a good idea to get a DBS (Disclosure and Barring Service) check if you'll be working with anyone under the age of 18.
+Although it's not legally required, you may want to get a DBS (Disclosure and Barring Service) check if you'll be working with anyone under the age of 18.

 Parents will often ask to see this before they'll consider taking you on.
-Even if they don't, you'll score some serious professionalism brownie points if you present them with your DBS check.
+Even if they don't, you'll score some serious professional brownie points if you present them with your DBS check.

 A basic check costs £18 and you can apply via the government's website.